 Edited by Jocelyn Wogan-Browne, Thelma Fenster, and Delbert Russell

-With contributions from Henry Bainton, Maija Birenbaum, Donna Bussell, Clarissa Chenovick, Katharine Handel, Catherine Hume, Rebecca June, Brenna Mead, Jaclyn Rajsic, Joshua Smith, John Spence, Karl Steel and with an Appendix of Middle English translations of French prologues, transcribed and prepared by Catherine Hume.
+With contributions from Henry Bainton, Maija Birenbaum, Donna Bussell, Clarissa Chenovick, Katharine Handel, Catherine Hume, Rebecca June, Brenna Mead, Jaclyn Rajsic, Joshua Smith, John Spence, Karl Steel and with an Appendix of Middle English translations of French prologues, transcribed and prepared by Catherine Hume

 This book is designed for scholars and students of medieval English literature and history and for those working with continental French.
 Several valuable surveys and accounts exist of the French literature of England, and more are to come:1 but reading about the French texts of England is not the same as seeing, hearing, and studying them directly.
 The current volume, because it features both original texts and translations, as well as a great deal of explanatory material/commentary, seeks to guide readers into the field while also serving as one mapping, among others, of the new perspectives offered by studies in the French of England.
 To that end, the volume comprises some 50 prologues and other excerpts in which medieval texts represent their origins, strategies and purposes: each is newly edited from a single manuscript and accompanied by a headnote, facing-page translation, bibliographical information and a glossary of the terms we deem ‘literary’.

 We follow the lead of Anglo-Norman Literature: A Guide to Texts and Manuscripts by Ruth J. Dean with Maureen B. M. Boulton (1999) in seeing the culture of the French of England as permeable with that of the continent.
 Although the bulk of our book is concerned with texts composed in England, several entries exemplify the cross-Channel circulations of books and texts: the History of the Holy Grail, for instance, is included here not only for its extraordinary prologue creating the Lancelot-Grail cycle as a ‘secular scripture’, but because at least 19 manuscript copies of this continental text were made or owned in late medieval England.
 The anonymous Nun of Barking’s Life of Edward the Confessor exemplifies a text not only copied on the Continent, but also re-worked into a prose remaniement there.
-The Débat des Hérauts represents a late medieval debate over the originary and literary traditions of England and its francophone neighbours.
+The Débat des Hérauts represents a late medieval debate over the originary and literary traditions of England and its francophone neighbors.

 Another permeable boundary is that between texts currently categorized as either literary or documentary.
 Although it is impossible adequately to represent the French of England in administration, record, and profession in the present volume, we again follow Dean’s lead in including scientific treatises (medical, cosmetic), and treatises on letter-writing and language learning.
 We add an instance of less formal monastic house history not included in Dean’s great book, in the shape of a partly versified trilingual register on the founders of a Norfolk nunnery (Coment la Mesun de Crabhouse commencerunt).
 Although visual representation of the manuscript culture within which these many kinds of texts are produced is necessarily restricted, we include a small selection of texts that discuss image and text relations, or where text and image interact on the manuscript page.